About Te Whau Pathway

 View detailed maps.
 You can view both areas that currently have funding on the Section Overview map.

-When funding comes available, Rizal Crossing becomes a project priority.
+Construction of the Rizal Crossing is soon to get underway.
 This area will connect Rizal Reserve to Ken Maunder Park via a new bridge crossing over Te Whau River.
 This is a high priority zone for the Whau Local Board, connecting the New Lynn and Avondale communities and building on the existing walking and cycling network.